 From the late 19th century into the 1960s, the Downtown neighborhood of LaVilla was a major center of Jacksonville’s African-American culture.
 Music halls, theaters and shops lined the streets, and musicians from all across the country played and stayed in the neighborhood, earning it the title of “Harlem of the South.”
 LaVilla declined precipitously from the 1960s, and what remained in the early 1990s was mostly demolished in a failed urban renewal plan.
 Since then, the neighborhood has largely been a moonscape, but successful revitalizations of similar neighborhoods provide templates for restoring one of Jacksonville’s most historic quarters.

-Memphis’ Beale Street and St. Petersburg’s The Deuces are similar African-American districts that were largely demolished in the later 20th century, but both are in the midst of rebirth.
+Memphis’ Beale Street and St. Petersburg’s The Deuces are similar African-American districts that were largely demolished in the later 20th century, but today, both are in the midst of rebirth.
 In both cases, the cities developed long-term strategies that focused on preserving what was left, playing up the local history and culture, while also incentivizing new buildings that fit in with the dense, walkable neighborhoods.
 In Beale Street’s case, the result is a thriving strip of blues clubs and restaurants, and one of Tennessee’s major attractions.
 There’s no reason the same couldn’t happen with LaVilla.
 LaVilla is already home to the historic Ritz Theater and Museum and historic buildings like Genovar’s Hall, the Clara White Mission and Old Stanton High School.
 The Broad Street corridor, especially, has nearly four blocks of historic buildings to preserve and work with, as well as many opportunities for redevelopment and infill.
-And of course there’s culture and history to spare.
-With some long-term vision and planning, the city could prepare this strip and the surrounding neighborhood for a resurgence, making way for locally-focused music halls, soul food restaurants, cultural spaces, and an authentic environment that can’t be found in any other city.
+And of course LaVilla has culture and history to spare.
+With some long-term vision and planning, the city could prepare the Broad Street strip and the surrounding neighborhood for a resurgence, making way for locally-focused music halls, soul food restaurants, cultural spaces, and an authentic environment that can’t be found in any other city.

 9: Bike network